Dogfooding Guide: CPG-Powered Commit Analysis

 - `classify` called by: `run_intent_classifier`, `IntentBenchmark._evaluate_single` +126 more

 Claude sees this context and can react: “The refactoring reduced _get_fallback_domain complexity from 29 to 8.
-Two methods still have CC>10: classify and _score_domain.”
+Two methods still have CC>10: classify and _score_domain.
+CLI was changed — check if the MCP tool needs updating.”

 What triggers the hook: Any git commit command executed via the Bash tool.
 The hook detects "git commit" in the command string.
 Non-commit Bash commands (e.g., git status, ls) are ignored.